anthonyMeds/Study-Api/README.md

 ## Study API -

 Welcome to the Study API!
-This project is part of the Alura technical challenge and aims to provide a platform for managing users, courses, and enrollments.
+This project aims to provide a platform for managing users, courses, and enrollments.

 ### Technologies Used